 Experimental treatments or clinical trials may also be available in some cases.
 People can talk with their doctor to consider all options.

+The rapid advances in CML treatment have greatly improved the outlook for patients.
 The National Cancer Institute notes the median survival rate for CML is

 However, it is very difficult to gauge an individual’s survival rate, as many factors play a role, including: